celigo/integrator-api-docs/readme.md

 Resource Types
 =========
-***Very important tip!*** You can see the JSON data for any record in your integrator.io account by modifying the URL in your browser to https://integrator.io/api/ (i.e. you just need to add /api/ to the base URI in your browser), and then you can use GET, POST, PUT and DELETE to perform all the basic CRUD operations.
+***Very important tip!*** The integrator.io UI also uses the API, and if you ever get stuck using the API you can always revery to the UI to create and/or update records, and then use an API client to view the JSON for those records at each step.
+You can see also the JSON data for any record in your integrator.io account by modifying the URL in your browser to https://integrator.io/api/ (i.e. you just need to add /api/ to the base URI).

 ### Connection